-The Department of Health (State agency responsible for public health) and the Lead Agency coordinate regularly regarding a variety of topics, including inspections, licensing and providing safe and healthy environments for children.
-Work continues to align the inspection requirements for child care licensing and DoH in terms of kitchen/food preparation, fire inspections, etc. Department of Health and Lead Agency consulted and agreed on the grace period allowed to obtain immunization records for families experiencing homelessness.
+The HHS Division of Public Health (State agency responsible for public health) and the Lead Agency coordinate regularly regarding a variety of topics, including inspections, licensing and providing safe and healthy environments for children.
+Work continues to align the inspection requirements for child care licensing and the Division of Public Health in terms of kitchen/food preparation, fire inspections, etc. The Division of Public Health and Lead Agency consulted and agreed on the grace period allowed to obtain immunization records for families experiencing homelessness.
 The most current work has involved supporting programs during the pandemic, the lead agency and the department of health worked hand in hand to provide resources to programs that were affected by covid 19.